brendariho-cmyk/my-cloud-portfolio---all-4-projects/README.md

 ## 👋 Hi, I’m Brenda — Welcome to My Cloud Portfolio

-Breaking into cloud engineering can feel overwhelming when you're new — no job experience, no certifications yet, just determination.
-This is proof to myself (and future employers) that I can *build real solutions*, not just understand theory.
+Breaking into cloud engineering can feel overwhelming when you're new — no job experience, yet, just determination.
+This is proof to myself (and future employers) that I have and can *build real solutions*, not just understand theory.

 So I built a set of hands-on projects that show exactly what I can do right now: